Corus buys more time as it reports Q4, year-end losses

 “We have made significant progress on our plan to create a more sustainable future following challenging industry wide conditions and increased competitive intensity this past year,” said Co-CEO Troy Reeb, in a Corus statement.
 “Notably, we’ve generated considerable interest for the upcoming launch of our two all-new lifestyle brands, Flavour Network and Home Network, and the expansion of programming on Slice has yielded impressive results.
 Coupled with the strength of our fall schedule, these initiatives give us confidence we are on the right path.”

-Reeb said that while advertising has not rebounded to where they’d like to see them, hours tuned to its ad-supported offerings are up 24% so far this fall, while its STACKTV streaming service continues to see modest subscriber growth.
+Reeb said that while advertising has not rebounded to where they’d like to see it, hours tuned to its ad-supported offerings are up 24% so far this fall, while its STACKTV streaming service continues to see modest subscriber growth.

 “We have a plan for fighting back against the continued encroachment of U.S. tech giants in the Canadian advertising market.
 It is to focus on the value of our content, our communities and our people,” said Reeb.